Humpheh/goboy/README.md

 - [x] Small sprites row glitch
 - [ ] Many CGB bugs
 - [x] BG tile window offset issue - visible on *Pokemon Red* splash screen - possibly mistimed interrupt?
+- [ ] Harry Potter and The Chamber of Secrets has odd sprite issues
+- [ ] Request to set screen to white does not do so

 ## TODO List
 - [x] MBC3 banking support